acend/helm-basics-training/content/en/docs/06/02_database.md

-To connect to the database, we also have a service Make following changes to create a reusable template
+To connect to the database, we also have a service Make the following changes to create a reusable template

 * Replace `metadata.name` with
 * Replace `metadata.labels` with the template function we created before